thomkenn/Twitter-ad-scaping/README.md

 And you're done.
 The main.js will check the output.csv for any changes and update your db as soon as a change occurs.
 After reading, main.js will wipe the output.csv and go back into sleep mode, waiting for changes.

-This project is still firmly in alpha, but its been working reliably for the past several weeks.
+This project is firmly in Alpha, features that would be nice to include would be a way to load Twitter accounts from a json object.